 The scheme has wider impacts that will benefit the town considerably more than solely from a transport perspective and further adjustments have been made with regard to this.
+This includes the dual-nature of the route as both a commuter desire line and an attractive leisure route.

-This VfM is based on the quantified initial BCR for the scheme of Medium with further adjustments for non-quantified BCR components, qualitative outcomes and risks/sensitivities.
+This VfM is based on the quantified initial BCR for the scheme of High with further adjustments for non-quantified BCR components, qualitative outcomes and risks/sensitivities.